course-details-portlet

 Learning methods and activities

-Lectures given by professors, three obligatory lab exercises (DLS, SANS (including 1 travel to an international neutron facility, for example to ESS in Lund in Sweden), WAXS).
+Lectures given by professors.
+Three obligatory lab exercises (DLS, WAXS, SANS (potentially including a travel to an international neutron facility, for example ESS in Lund in Sweden)).
 Each lab report must be passed.
-Ecan student will give one open presentation based on a scientific publication given to each student about 2 week prior to the presentation.
+Each student will give an presentation based on a scientific article given to the student about 2 weeks prior to the presentation.
 Obligatory oral final exam must be passed.

 Further on evaluation